teolivan/Codewars-solutions-C-sharp/README.md

 # Codewars-solutions
 Codewars solutions I've worked on.
-Language is C#.

 In Codewars you train on different katas (problems) which have different rankings of difficulty from 8 kyu (being the easiest) to 1 kyu (being the hardest).